Left Chevron

 Reporting a Medication Error

-c4416d79eef6dd018bcee3cd8b8ba561 MCreams, ointments, gels, sprays, lotions and patches are medicines that will enter your body by penetrating through the skin and entering the bloodstream.
-They can cause side effects if you use too much of the medicine.
+Medicines that come in creams, ointments, gels, sprays, lotions, and patches enter your body by being absorbed through the skin.
+They can cause bad side effects if you use too much of the medicine.
+This can happen even if the medicine is only intended to treat a skin condition or numb the skin before or after a procedure.

-Several years ago, two young college students in different states died after they applied a numbing gel to their legs to prepare for a laser hair removal procedure.
-The gel contained high doses of two numbing medicines called lidocaine and tetracaine.
+Several years ago, two young women died after they applied a numbing gel to their legs after a laser hair removal procedure.
+The gel contained high doses of numbing medicines such as lidocaine and tetracaine.
 The gel was intended to help ease any pain associated with the procedure.
-One of the students was given the gel by staff at the spa where she was planning to have the procedure, and the other woman picked up the gel from the pharmacy.
-Employees at the hair removal spas told the women to apply the gel to their legs before the procedure and to cover their legs in plastic wrap.
+The women were told to apply the gel to their legs after the procedure and cover their legs in plastic wrap.
 Both women had a fatal reaction to the gel because too much medicine entered their bodies through the skin.
-One woman had a seizure in her car on the way to her appointment.
-She lapsed into a coma and died the next week.
-The other woman had a seizure and was on a ventilator (breathing machine) for 2 years before she died.

-These deadly reactions were caused by high doses of the numbing medicines in the gel and applying the gel to very large areas of skin (from groin to ankle).
+These deadly reactions were caused by high doses of numbing medicine that was used to cover a very large area of skin (both legs).
 Also, using plastic wrap over the skin heated it, which caused nearby blood vessels to dilate and blood flow to increase.
-That, in turn, allowed more medicine than usual to be absorbed and circulated, which eventually was toxic to the body.
-There are many other medicines that are applied to skin, like antibiotics, cortisone-like drugs and antifungals.
-All of these can be absorbed, sometimes leading to side effects.
+That, in turn, allowed more medicine than usual to be absorbed, which eventually was toxic to the body.

-These cases above involved prescribed medicines, but harm has also resulted from using too much over-the-counter (OTC) medicines applied to the skin.
-For example, the death of a 17-year-old girl was blamed on the use of too much cream for muscle aches.
+There are other medicines that can cause severe side effects if too much is applied to skin.
+This can even happen with over-the-counter (OTC) medicines.
+There have been reports of chemical burns from medicine patches such as Icy Hot (menthol, lidocaine) that were applied to the skin.
+In 2007, the death of a 17-year-old girl was blamed on the use of too much cream for muscle aches.
 She was a cross country runner and had been using the cream all over her legs to soothe aching muscles after exercise.
 Heat and exercise can increase the amount of medicine entering your body.
-Her body apparently absorbed high levels of methyl salicylate, an anti-inflammatory medicine related to aspirin that is found in sports creams such as Bengay and Icy Hot.
+Her body apparently absorbed high levels of methyl salicylate, an anti-inflammatory medicine related to aspirin that is found in sports creams.
 Used correctly, these creams can provide temporary relief from muscle pain but they shouldn’t be used for more than a week.
-Using too much over days or weeks is more dangerous than one-time use of a large amount of the cream.

-The cases are all examples of harm that can occur when applying too much medicine on the skin.
-Even though harm does not happen often, medicines in creams, ointments, gels, sprays, and patches can enter your body just like medicines taken by mouth.
-When using these medicines, be sure to follow directions and heed any warnings found on the drug facts label on all OTC drug items.
+The cases described above are examples of harm that can occur when applying too much medicine on the skin.
+Even though harm does not happen often, medicines in creams, ointments, gels, sprays, lotions, and patches can enter your body just like medicines taken by mouth.
+When using these medicines, be sure to follow the directions and heed any warnings found on the Drug Facts label.

-2) Apply creams, ointments, gels, and sprays sparingly and only on the areas needed, not all over your body.
+2. Apply sparingly.
+Apply creams, ointments, gels, sprays, and lotions only on small areas as needed.
+Do not apply the medicine all over your body.

-5) Do not use heat or tight bandages or other coverings, like plastic wrap, for any of these products, unless told to do so by your doctor.
-Remember that tight bandages make the skin warmer, and heat increases the amount of medicine absorbed into the body.
+4. Do not use heat or tight bandages.
+Do not apply a tight covering over the area where the cream, ointment, spray, gel, lotion, or patch has been applied unless told to do so by your doctor.
+Follow the instructions provided by the pharmacy for prescription medicine or those found on the Drug Facts label for OTC medicine.
+Tight bandages make the skin warmer, and heat increases the amount of medicine absorbed into the body.
 Do not apply heat (e.g., prolonged sunlight, hot tubs, heating pad, tanning beds) without checking with your doctor.

 More Safety Articles